alexddhuang/alexddhuang.github.io/_posts/2019-08-21-building-a-unity-3d-minesweeper-game-step-by-step-part-1-building-the-scene.md

 ---
 title: "Building a Unity 3D Minesweeper Game Step by Step Part 1: Building the Scene"
 date: 2019-08-21 17:53:49 +0800
-date_modified: 2019-08-22 19:46:23 +0800
+date_modified: 2019-08-22 21:03:08 +0800
 categories: IT
 tags: csharp game-dev unity
 ---

 In this tutorial, we are going to try to build a 3D [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) game in Unity.
 This is part 1.
+The complete project is [here](https://github.com/alexddhuang/Minesweeper3D).

 Minesweeper is a classic single-player puzzle game.
 The objective of the game is to clear all hidden "mines" on a board without detonating them.
 There are many variations of this game exist on many platforms.
 Most of them are 2D games.
 However, in this tutorial, we are going to make a 3D version.